mminl-de/interscore/README.md

 # Interscore
-An overlay for OBS that displays scores and other info about streamed sports games.
+An overlay for OBS Studio that displays scores and other info about streamed sports games.

 ## TODO